 Amazing Facts About the Aardvark

 Aardvarks are tough mammals that live throughout Sub-Saharan Africa.
-They can eat 50,000 ants in a night and are brilliantly adapted to digging with their spade-shaped feet.
-Aardvarks are a vital part of the ecosystem as they are prey for many species, and their old burrows provide homes for other animals such as African Wild Dogs.
+They can eat 50,000 ants a night and are brilliantly adapted to digging with their spade-shaped feet.
+Aardvarks are a vital part of the ecosystem as they are prey for many species, and their old burrows provide homes for other animals, such as African Wild Dogs.